Lvancyho/Dot-Collector/README.md

 Optimization of a Game Design Pattern:
 Optimized Factory with Object Pooling.
 Why it's important?
 It was the first thing I could think of when thinking about optimizations within my game and probably the best choice due to the game revolving around coins to help save computer usage.
+While it doesn't optimize my project a whole lot currently, if I were to make modifications later down the road, it would heavily impact the project as it would be a bigger scale.

 DLL Implementation:
 Made it so the player would be able to choose how fast they want to have the game go.
 Gives the game more juice and one of the few ways I could think of to implement a DLL.